 The best one score for each hole are added up and the team with the lowest total wins.

-While this game format is usually embraced by casual golfers, those who are keener or with good handicaps may find it unfortunate that they don’t get to play a full round using their own ball – from its corresponding location – throughout.
-Or they may find that when grouped with lesser golfers they might see their odds of winning the tournament diminished because they are somewhat alone in contributing to the effort of the team.
+While the scramble golf game format is usually embraced by casual golfers, those who are keener or with good handicaps may find it unfortunate that they don’t get to play a full round using their own ball – from its corresponding location – throughout.
+Or they may find that when grouped with lesser skilled golfers they might see their odds of winning the tournament diminished because they are somewhat alone in contributing to the effort of the team.

 In order for scramble tournaments to be considered fair close attention needs to be taken regarding the makeup of each team.
 Ideally, each foursome and team will feature a similar number of good and bad players which will help ensure a close match.
 Also, having at least one good golfer on each team should provide teams with a constant flow of good shots and good lies from where to hit.

 There are several variations that one can adopt when organizing a scramble tournament.
 In one of the most popular you may require that teams use at least one drive (or two) from every player on the team.
 This will add an extra dimension of strategy to the game where the best lie will not always be chosen for every shot.